Paymenter/Docs/docs/installation/docker.md

 # Docker

-Guide to use Paymenter within Docker.
+Installation guide for Paymenter using Docker.

 ## Installation